Welcome to the official website for "Dynasty"

 David (PA), aka Philadelphia Wiz & Wits: Met him working at ESPN.
 In the ESPN flag football league he was our WR1 while I was the WR2, sort of like Ja'Marr Chase and Tee Higgins but better.
 Played against Dave for years in college football and basketball fantasy leagues, but this is our first NFL league together.
 Probably the best overall fantasy player I know.

 Justin (MA), aka straight ca$h homie: Childhood friend of my wife, and I was honored he initiated me in into “the crew” when I got married.
 Recently moved to Boston from Chicago and he's in the sports data business.
 He never worked at ESPN, but he does know multiple people that those of us who worked at ESPN do.
-My wife says: “He know so much about sports.”
+My wife says: “He knows so much about sports.”

 Kevin (CA), aka California Wildfire: Has the distinction of being the only member of the league I’ve never met so I can’t 100% verify he is real.
 He is allegedly Dave’s brother, so it's been interesting to see the brotherly rivalry unfold.
-I am told he only plays fantasy football so the his fantasy world revolves around these four months.
+I am told he only plays fantasy football so his fantasy world revolves around these four months.

 Mike (CT), aka Fields of Mayhem: We met at ESPN, he's a fellow WWE and New York Giants fan and an excellent Insurance Agent.
 He once dressed up as Road Warrior Hawk (I believe there is a picture somewhere).